- American Rescue Plan: More affordable coverage for 2021 and 2022; no excess subsidy repayments for 2020

-- Federal law mandates full coverage of COVID-19 testing
+- Federal law mandates full coverage of COVID-19 testing (even for asymptomatic people with no exposure history)

 - Beyond free testing: Some states require more, including telehealth